 Vector Photonics joins an extensive list of companies successfully spun-out of the University of Glasgow.

 Vector Photonics is at the forefront of the new and developing, PCSEL laser technology.
 The company will continue to develop and improve manufacturing techniques and broaden its range of applications.
-The initial focus is on datacoms, where PCSELs look set to be the only technology capable of meeting the requirements of next generation, high data rate lasers.
-However, the company is already looking at plastic and metal printing applications with LiDAR, mobile consumer and sensing applications close behind.
+The initial focus is on next generation datacenters, where PCSELs are the only technology capable of meeting the high, data transmission requirements.